demisto/demisto-sdk/demisto_sdk/commands/upload/README.md

 * **-v, --verbose**

-    Verbose output - The Argument -v is deprecated.
-Please use --console-log-threshold or --file-log-threshold instead.
+    Verbose output - The argument -v is deprecated.
+Use --console-log-threshold or --file-log-threshold instead.

 * **--input-config-file**